 Hey, you're still with us!
 I know the topic of HTTPS conversion isn't exactly pillow talk, but just a few more steps…

-Now, moving your site to HTTPS is setting up a redirect.
+Now, when you move your website to HTTPS from HTTP, you also need to put a redirect in place.
 This will send visitors to the secure version of your site.
 To accomplish this, use .htaccess, which is an important system file on your server, usually found in the WordPress directory.

 Next, add these lines to it:

 Now, visitors (including Google bots) will automatically land on the HTTPS version of your WordPress page.